 The Best Videos to Teach Syllables

-This is HANDS DOWN my favorite syllable video.
-(As in, we did it almost weekly, sometimes more 😂)
+This is HANDS DOWN my favorite video to teach syllables.
+(As in, we did it almost weekly, sometimes more 😂😬)

 This is an older Jack Hartmann video with a lot of examples of 1, 2 and 3 syllable words.
 I like variety of words offered and that they are all mixed up.